gutzcha/EyeGuide/README.md

    * Ability to test and debug code to ensure a smooth user experience.

 # Resources
+## Developments:
+  * Workstation to train the models
+  * Datasets for training
+## Usage:
+  * A webcam
-The project will require a webcam, a standard desktop or laptop computer, and access to the internet for downloading packages and datasets.
+  * A standard desktop or laptop computer
+  * Access to the internet for downloading packages and datasets.

 # Privacy and Ethical Concerns
 The application will collect and process images of the user's face, which may raise privacy and ethical concerns.
 The project will comply with all applicable privacy laws and regulations, and all data collected will be securely stored and processed.
 The project will also provide users with clear and concise information about what data is being collected and how it is being used.